 • An accepted abstract for the 2023 SOT Annual Meeting

-Required application components (listed below) should detail the applicant’s scholastic achievement, scientific achievement, leadership and service activities, relevance of dissertation research to toxicology, and contribution the applicant’s research has had on the field of toxicology.
+Required application components As listed below, applications should detail the applicant’s scholastic achievement, scientific achievement, leadership and service activities, relevance of dissertation research to toxicology, and contribution the applicant’s research has had on the field of toxicology.
 These criteria, with others listed below, are used in the award selection process.

-1) 1-page cover letter written by the applicant highlighting their most significant leadership and service activities and summarizing their academic achievement, scientific achievement, and contributions to the field of toxicology (written text not to exceed 1 page with 12 pt.
+1) 1-page cover letter written by the applicant highlighting their most significant leadership and service activities and summarizing their academic achievement, scientific achievement, and contributions to the field of toxicology (written text: 12 pt.
 Times New Roman).

-5) Curriculum vitae of the applicant that includes specific descriptions of the applicant's academic achievement, scientific achievement, leadership, and service.
+5) Curriculum vitae that includes specific descriptions of the applicant's academic achievement, scientific achievement, leadership, and service.

 6) Current transcripts (unofficial transcripts with GPA are sufficient).

 The awardee will receive an engraved plaque and monetary award.
 The intent of the monetary award is that it be used for education and/or research-related expenses, including travel to scientific conferences.
 Applicants for the award are not precluded from applying for travel support or other SOT awards outside of WIT.

 All components of the award application must be sent to firstname.lastname@example.org as a single PDF file (this includes letters of recommendation).
 Only 1 file per applicant will be reviewed.
 The name of the award must be indicated in the title field.
 The application must be received by the deadline or the applicant will not be considered for the award.

 Graduate students can only apply for one (1) WIT award.